Live-Streaming of Mass and Events

 “Where two or three are gathered together in my name, there am I in the midst of them.”– Matthew 18:20

-Although that may look different for right now, each day of the week, and in grander form on Sundays, we still come together as a St. Theresa community for the Eucharist.
+Each day of the week, and in grander form on weekends, we come together as a St. Theresa community for the Eucharist.
 We are thrilled to continue to offer live-streamed Masses and keep everyone connected through the gift of technology.

 Adoration and Private Prayer in the Chapel

 The temporary chapel in the Bernardin Room of the Pauline Center is open for prayer and adoration: